 Tension or gauge

-Gauge translates into meaning the tightness of the tension in the fabric when we knit.
+Tension translates into meaning the tightness of the tension in the fabric when we knit.
 Some people have a tight tension, some people have a looser tension - it all depends on our needles, the way we hold the yarn, and the sizes of our stitches.
-When you knit a garment, in order for it to match the sizes specified in the pattern, the designer will tell you what the ideal gauge is for the project.
+When you knit a garment, in order for it to match the sizes specified in the pattern, the designer will tell you what the ideal tension is for the project.
 This is usually calculated by working a 10 x 10 cm square, known as a swatch.
 So for example, for this pattern, working in a DK weight yarn, if you knit a 10 x 10cm square using 4mm needles, you will end up with 22 stitches across and 30 rows down.
-If you knit that 22 stitches/30 rows and your swatch is bigger or smaller than 10 x 10cm, that shows that your gauge is either tighter (smaller) or looser (bigger) than the tension for the project.
+If you knit that 22 stitches/30 rows and your swatch is bigger or smaller than 10 x 10cm, that shows that your tension is either tighter (smaller) or looser (bigger) than the tension for the project.

 Fixing this is easy!
 You need to re-knit the swatch using either a bigger or smaller needle to achieve the 10 x 10cm size - and then use those needles to knit the project.